Kairos-T/noted/_posts/2024-05-26-Content-Identification.md

 ## Security Policy with Security Profiles
 - Basically second layer of defence for traffic that may slip through security policy rules

 > Security profiles only apply to security policy rules that are configured with the "Allow" action.
+{: .prompt-tip}

 ![Security Policies with Security Profiles](security-policy-with-security-profiles.png)

 ## Security Profile Types

-1. Antivirus: Detects infected files being transferred with the application
+1. **Antivirus**: Detects infected files being transferred with the application
-2. Anti-Spyware: Detects spyware downloads and traffic from already installed spyware
+2. **Anti-Spyware**: Detects spyware downloads and traffic from already installed spyware
-3. Vulnerability Protection: Detects attempts to exploit known software vulnerabilities
+3. **Vulnerability Protection**: Detects attempts to exploit known software vulnerabilities
-4. URL Filtering: Classifies and controls web browsing based on content
+4. **URL Filtering**: Classifies and controls web browsing based on content
-5. File Blocking: Tracks and blocks file uploads and downloads based on file type and application (Sussy zip/exe files from sussy sites )
+5. **File Blocking**: Tracks and blocks file uploads and downloads based on file type and application (Sussy zip/exe files from sussy sites )
-6. Data Filtering: Identifies and blocks transfer of specific data patterns found in network traffic (Could be used to secure sensite data like credit card information)
+6. **Data Filtering**: Identifies and blocks transfer of specific data patterns found in network traffic (Could be used to secure sensite data like credit card information)
-7. WildFire Analysis: Forwards unknown files to the WildFire service for malware analysis
+7. **WildFire Analysis**: Forwards unknown files to the WildFire service for malware analysis

 # Antivirus, Anti-Spyware, and Vulnerability Profiles
 - Threat Log